Authors Joaquin Alfredo-Angel Rubalcaba, Jose R. Bucheli, and Camila Morales evaluate the labor supply behavior of US-born Hispanic youth.

 The United States will become stronger than ever, and far stronger than China, by embracing its heritage of exceptional openness.

-To retain the gains from international trade, immigration, and global capital flows, we need to modernize economic policy to suit the current era.
+To maintain gains from trade, immigration, and capital flows, we must update economic policies for today's era.

 The United States should be a beacon of opportunity that welcomes talented, hard-working people, not one that closes its doors to foreigners.